Commodus: Dacia and Britain

 Commodus was inaugurated in 183 as consul with Aufidius Victorinus as colleague and assumed the title Pius.
 War broke out in Dacia: few details are available, but it appears two future contenders for the throne, Clodius Albinus and Pescennius Niger, both distinguished themselves in the campaign.
 Also, in Britain in 184, the governor Ulpius Marcellus re-advanced the Roman frontier northward to the Antonine Wall, but the legionaries revolted against his harsh discipline and acclaimed another legate, Priscus, as emperor.

 Priscus refused to accept their acclamation, and Perennis had all the legionary legates in Britain cashiered.
 On 15 October 184, at the Capitoline Games, a Cynic philosopher publicly denounced Perennis before Commodus.
-His tale was considered false and he was immediately put to death.
+The philosopher's tale was considered false and he was immediately put to death.
 According to Cassius Dio, Perennis, though ruthless and ambitious, was not personally corrupt and was a generally good administrator.

 However, the following year a detachment of soldiers from Britain (they had been drafted to Italy to suppress brigands) also denounced Perennis to the emperor as plotting to make his own son emperor (they had been enabled to do so by Cleander, who was seeking to dispose of his rival), and Commodus gave them permission to execute him as well as his wife and sons.
 The fall of Perennis brought a new spate of executions: Aufidius Victorinus committed suicide.
 Ulpius Marcellus was replaced as governor of Britain by Pertinax.
 Brought to Rome and tried for treason, Marcellus narrowly escaped death.